Microservices and Enonic

 Store and search

-Enonic XP provides a powerful NoSQL storage with integrated search.
+Enonic provides a powerful NoSQL storage with integrated search.
 The unique and powerful document-oriented data storage is built upon the fast and robust search engine Elasticsearch.

 Enonic’s data store enables you to persist, secure, index, query, and access data of virtually any kind, in a fast and efficient manner.
 This feature is important when handling multiple apps and services accessing data at the same time.